lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 * **Engineering:** Wrapped up a 2-week long refactor of some core components on the client-side
 * **Engineering:** Launched a major feature: advanced transaction filters
 * **Engineering:** Closed 13 tickets related to feature improvements and bug fixes
-* **Marketing:** Sent out a newsletter outlining the latest and greatest in Lunch Money
+* **Marketing:** Sent out a newsletter outlining the latest new features
-* **Support:** Received 235 inbound support tickets and sent out 466 emails
+* **Support:** Received 239 inbound support tickets and sent out 358 emails
 * **Marketing:** This blog post
-* **Support:** Analyzed 100+ survey results on the product
 * **Marketing:** Added new pages to the marketing site ([Rules](https://lunchmoney.app/features/rules) and [Collaboration](https://lunchmoney.app/features/collaboration)) and updated the icons in [Features](https://lunchmoney.app/features)

 In the last 3 months, I averaged 6.5 hours of work per day for a total of a 45.5 hour work week (as in I don't take weekends off).
-Overall, I feel much more zen than I ever have before despite the ever-increasing workload and responsibilities.
+Overall, I feel calm and zen despite the ever-increasing workload and responsibilities.

-Weirdly enough, what makes all this work bearable for me is the fact that there is so much variety.
+What makes all this work bearable for me is the fact that there is so much variety.
 I love being able to switch between tasks to keep the job interesting and my mind refreshed.

 For instance, working on feature improvements and bug fixes might tire me out at which point I'll switch over to a marketing-related task.
 This gives me a break while still being productive overall.

 _Case in point: I just finished a major refactor and pushed out 2 major features to beta, so writing this blog post right now feels like a vacation for my brain._

-If it's not already obvious, I like being hyper-efficient (without burning myself out, obviously).
+To state the obvious, I like being hyper-efficient (without burning myself out, of course).
 Even though I am a single person, I can still automate, optimize and parallelize processes.

 # Optimizing engineering & product